adikele/financial-dashboard/README.md

 <br /> The application is a portal/dashboard for storing and displaying details of a user's financial assets.
 <br /> It is intended for use by members of a family or a group.

-<br /> This application use the base created by:
+<br /> This application is built on the code base created at the Websites provided below:
 <br /> (i) https://github.com/thalesbruno/fastapi-boilerplate
 <br /> (ii) https://fastapi.tiangolo.com/tutorial/sql-databases/

 ## Structure
-<br /> The backend is a RESTful API application built in FastAPI and a PostgreSQL database.
+The backend is a RESTful API application built in FastAPI and a PostgreSQL database.
 <br /> The application is run inside a Docker container.

 ## Usage
-<br /> Stage One completed: 7.2.2022
+Stage One completed: 7.2.2022
 <br /> Working features:
 <br /> (i) Creation of a user account
 <br /> (ii) Addition of an asset by a user